AviatrixSystems/Docs/HowTos/bgp_transitive_instructions.rst

 Release 3.0 Limitations
 ========================

-1. You need to edit each Spoke VPC Transitive Peering settings when on-prem network is changed.
+You need to edit each Spoke VPC Transitive Peering settings when on-prem network is changed.
 The changed network can be viewed from the Controller Advanced -> BGP page.

-#.
-When a new Spoke VPC is created, you need to edit the advertised network by Aviatrix Gateway.
-Go to Site2Cloud, select the connection to VGW, enter the complete list for the filed BGP Advertised Networks.

 .. |image0| image:: bgp_media/servicearchitecture.png
    :width: 5.55625in